Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 |Not verified| 13,506|26.9%|

 ### Shortlist of available records
 At this point, the total pool of available records for immediate harvest in iRecord sits at ~79,101 records.
-This figure is from the simple unique record (correct) dataset figure of 88,990, minus the overlap in correct records of 9,889.
+This figure is from the simple unique record (`Correct`) dataset figure of 88,990, minus the overlap in correct records of 9,889.

-If verfiers which are known to have disobeyed the iRecord/BWARS verification guide are excluded, the pool decreases by approximately 2,600 records to ~76,600 'Correct', unique, non-overlap records.
+If verfiers which are known to have disobeyed the iRecord/BWARS verification guide are excluded, the pool decreases by approximately 2,600 records to ~76,600 `Correct`, unique, non-overlap records.

 ## Taxon grouping
 A breakdown of the broad-scale taxonomic composition of the iRecord and BWARS datasets.
 Only iRecord data which has passed the Checker is used in this section due to the need for precision in nomenclature.
 The BWARS subset used is the de-duplicated `simple unique record` set.